The selected panel for heat thirteen were Tony Hatch, George Elrick, John Smith and Alan A. Freeman.

 They chose to play one of their own songs Going To London, written by Eric Gibbons, and their TV appearance earned them lots of work after the show aired.

 In June 1974 Abbey Road were one of twelve groups that performed on some of the 52 floats that assembled for the Liverpool Lord Mayor’s parade.
 They were invited to join the procession by Allan Williams, ‘the man who gave The Beatles away’, to publicise his book about Liverpool’s most famous foursome.

 Abbey Road played their own tribute to the Fab Four as they travelled travelled through the rain soaked streets of the city on a parade float by performing She Loves You to draw screams of delight from the crowd that lined the route.
 They later also performed at a Beatles Revival show at a city hotel and received the same great reception.

 Vocalist Tony Baars, by day a 24 year-old metal polisher, from Chesham finished third in the heat singing a ballad called In My Own Way.
 Just six months later was performing under the new name of Paul Rainbow, because he felt it was more commercial.

 The former apprentice draughtsman started singing at the age of 14 but initially joined an instrumental group, in the style of The Shadows, called The Spartans and then joined a group called The Zenons.

 After short spells in a number of progressive music groups from the late 1960s onwards he took the decision to go solo and started singing in nightclubs between cabarets.

-Credits: Special thanks to Eric McIntosh (Abbey Road) for the additional information, left in the comments, on their appearance on this show.
+Credits: Special thanks to Eric McIntosh and Chas Hughes (both Abbey Road) for the images and additional information, left in the comments, on their appearance on this show.